1967 Houston Astros season: Don Wilson's no-hitter

+Rest of June

 On June 19, Julio Gotay authored a 5-for-5 day, including delivering the game-tying RBI to send the contest into extra innings.
 However, the St. Louis Cardinals prevailed, 5–4, in 11 innings.
 Gotay had replaced Joe Morgan on the roster while he was on military leave.

+On June 25, Larry Dierker's 1967 season concluded early as he began serving a six-month tour in the Army Reserve.

 From June 30 to July 21, Staub recorded the first-ever hitting streak of 20 games in franchise history, also his best period of hitting on the season, represented with a .423 batting average and 10 doubles.
 Staub's hitting streak broke the club record set during the inaugural season of 1962 when Román Mejías hit in 16 consecutively from May 25–June 10 of that year, and remained as the record stood until June 22, 1973, when Lee May collected a hit in 21 straight contests.

+During the month of June, Jimmy Wynn clubbed 11 home runs and 29 runs batted in, setting a monthly RBI record which surpassed 28 by Bob Aspromonte in August of the previous campaign.
+(Note: In September—October 1977, Bob Watson surpassed this record by becoming the first Astros player to collect 30 or more RBI during any calendar month.
+Criteria: In the regular season, from 1962 to 1977, playing for HOU, for any choice in months, requiring runs batted in ≥ 28, sorted by lowest year.)